 Additionally, the purchase price in connection with the Combangio Acquisition included potential future payments of up to \$105,000 that are contingent upon the achievement of specified development, regulatory and commercialization milestones and are required to be recorded at fair value.
-To date and during the nine months ended September 30, 2023, of the \$105,000 in contingent milestone payments, the Company has paid to the Combangio Equityholders an aggregate of \$2,500 in cash and \$2,354 in shares of the Company's common stock (representing an aggregate of 105,038 shares of the Company's common stock) following dosing of the first patient in the Company's CHASE Phase 2b clinical trial of KPI-012 for PCED in the United States in February 2023 (the "Dosing Milestone").
-The Company will pay the remaining amount due in connection with the Dosing Milestone of \$146 in cash in January 2024, of which the discounted amount of \$140 is included within accrued expenses and other current liabilities on the condensed consolidated balance sheet as of September 30, 2023.
+As of March 31, 2024, of the \$105,000 in contingent milestone payments, the Company has paid to the Combangio Equityholders an aggregate of \$2,646 in cash and \$2,354 in shares of the Company's common stock (representing an aggregate of 105,038 shares of the Company's common stock) following dosing of the first patient in the Company's CHASE Phase 2b clinical trial of KPI-012 for PCED in the United States in February 2023 (the "First Dosing Milestone").
 Contingent consideration liabilities related to acquisitions are measured at fair value each reporting period using Level 3 unobservable inputs.
 The fair values of the contingent consideration liabilities were based on a probability-adjusted discounted cash flow calculation using Level 3 fair value measurements.
 Changes in these estimates and assumptions could have a significant impact on the fair value of the contingent consideration liabilities.
-Any changes in the fair value of these contingent consideration liabilities are included in loss from operations in the condensed consolidated statements of operations and comprehensive (loss) income.
-During the three months ended September 30, 2023 and 2022, the change in fair value of the contingent consideration liabilities was a gain of \$1,744 and a loss of \$95 respectively, and during the nine months ended September 30, 2023 and 2022, the change in the fair value of the contingent consideration liabilities was a loss of \$462 and a gain of \$952, respectively, primarily due to changes in discount rates, as well as changes in the expected timing and probability of payment, partially offset by the passage of time, and were recognized as a (gain) loss on fair value remeasurement of contingent consideration in the condensed consolidated statements of operations and comprehensive (loss) income for the three and nine months ended September 30, 2023 and 2022.
+Any changes in the fair value of these contingent consideration liabilities are included in loss from operations in the condensed consolidated statements of operations and comprehensive loss.
+During the three months ended March 31, 2024 and 2023, the change in fair value of the contingent consideration liabilities was a loss of \$158 and \$1,847, respectively, primarily due to changes in discount rates, the passage of time and changes in the expected timing and probability of payment, and were recognized as a loss on fair value remeasurement of contingent consideration in the condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2024 and 2023.

-The following tables set forth the fair value of the Company's financial instruments by level within the fair value hierarchy as of September 30, 2023 and December 31, 2022:
+The following tables set forth the fair value of the Company's financial instruments by level within the fair value hierarchy as of March 31, 2024 and December 31, 2023:

-September 30, 2023
+March 31, 2024

-Fair Value Level 1 el 1 Level ] Level 3
+Fair Value Level 1 Level 2 Level 3

 Assets:

-Cash equivalents \$ 49,537 \$ 49,537 \$ - \$
+Cash equivalents \$ 41,898 \$ 41,898 \$ - \$ -

-Total Assets \$ 49,537 \$ 49,537 \$ \$ -
+Total Assets \$ 41,898 \$ 41,898 \$ - \$ -

 Liabilities:

-Contingent consideration \$ 3,838 \$ - \$ - \$ 3,838
+Contingent consideration \$ 4,268 \$ - \$ - \$ 4,268

-Total Liabilities \$ 3,838 \$ \$ \$ 3,838
+Total Liabilities \$ 4,268 \$ \$ \$ 4,268

-December 31, 2022
+Decembe er 31, 2023

-Fair Value Level 1 I Level 2 ] Level 3
+Fair Value December er 31, 2023 Level 2 Level 3

-Assets:
+Assets: Fair Value Level 3

+Assets: Cash equivalents Fair Value \$ 44,639 Level 3

+Level 1 Level 2

-Cash equivalents \$ 31,587 \$ 31,587 \$ - \$ -
+Cash equivalents \$ 44,639 Level 1 \$ 44,639 Level 2 \$ -

-Total Assets \$ 31,587 \$ 31,587 \$ \$
+Cash equivalents Total Assets \$ 44,639 Level 1 \$ 44,639 Level 2 \$ -

-Liabilities:

-Deferred purchase consideration \$ 595 \$ \$ \$ 595

-Contingent consideration 8,370 - - 8,370

-Total Liabilities \$ 8,965 \$ \$ \$ 8,965

-The following tables summarize quantitative information and assumptions pertaining to the fair value measurement of the Level 3 inputs as of September 30, 2023 and December 31, 2022:
+The following tables summarize quantitative information and assumptions pertaining to the fair value measurement of the Level 3 inputs as of March 31, 2024 and December 31, 2023: